-Why Domino can say we offer the safest inks on the market today
+How can Domino say we offer the safest inks on the market?

-Domino, as a commitment to its’ customers and meeting compliance standards, is an active member of EuPIA, ensuring best practices are maintained and that all of its products follow the guidelines established by the association.
+Domino North America, as a commitment to its customers and meeting compliance standards, is an active member of EuPIA, ensuring best practices are maintained and that all of its products follow the guidelines established by the association.
 In fact, Domino is the first Coding & Marking supplier to apply EuPIA GMP (Good Manufacturing Practice) to its products & services to the food packaging industry.

 Packaging manufacturers need to be mindful about not only installing the right coding equipment but also seeking advice from coding & marking partners that their inks are fully compliant and compatible with the substrates they are printing on.
 With Domino, bakery producers can rest assured thanks to our expertise and membership, our inks will remain compliant.

 What did you think of this blog post?
 Have you got a question or comment?
 For further information about our inks designed for printing within the food sector, contact us today.
 Otherwise, comment below or message us on Facebook, Twitter, or LinkedIn.